doberzan/jarvis/ports_info.md

       - OS: `Unix`
     - *TurboSMTP*:
       - OS: `Windows`
-## PORT 139 | SMB/netbios-ssn,
+## PORT 139 | SMB/netbios-ssn
+Description: This port is used as a way for windows to communicate to other computers in a network.
+It holds lots of useful information and can be queried with 'nbtstat <params>'.
 - Protocal: `TCP`
   - Software (default on windows):
   - Samba (Network Directory Sharing):
     - OS: `Unix`
-    - nbtstat - Command to "debug" and gain info on a target windows machine

 ## PORT 1433 | MSSQL/ms-sql-s,
 	Protocal: `TCP,UDP`